top of page

 ree

 Vermicompost is rich in essential nutrients like nitrogen, phosphorus, potassium, calcium, and magnesium.
-Also includes micronutrients and beneficial enzymes like protease, lipase, and cellulase.
+It also includes micronutrients and beneficial enzymes like protease, lipase, and cellulase.

-Vermicompost Enhances soil aeration, porosity, and water-holding capacity.
-Promotes better root penetration and drainage.
-Introduces beneficial microbes that aid nutrient cycling and suppress harmful pathogens.
-Stimulates seed germination and shoot development.
-Leads to healthier, more productive plants with improved taste and size
+Vermicompost enhances soil aeration, porosity, and water-holding capacity.
+It promotes better root penetration and drainage.
+Additionally, it introduces beneficial microbes that aid nutrient cycling and suppress harmful pathogens.
+This stimulates seed germination and shoot development, leading to healthier, more productive plants with improved taste and size.

 ree